All Episodes

 We've also grown our company.

-Now, I just I completely I violently reject the Obama philosophy.
+Now, I just, I completely, I violently reject the Obama philosophy.

-I it's uh I'm frustrated by my own generation and I I I I remember telling this to a um a teacher of mine in high school and he said people said the same thing about my said, but we went through the Vietnam War and we grew and and you know, Life has a good way of kicking you in the face.
+And I remember telling this to a teacher of mine in high school, and he said, people said the same thing about my went through the Vietnam War and we grew and life has a good way of kicking you in the face and you get back up and you recover and the sooner you do that the better.

-And I just I was I was encouraged.
+And I just was encouraged.

-The story of somebody who didn't need to go above and beyond to demonstrate around them that you don't have to give up the first the first time something's difficult.
+I just want to let you know, let your listeners know, I was encouraged by that story, the story of somebody who didn't need to go above and beyond to demonstrate around them that you don't have to give up the first time something's difficult.

-Well, your memory is uh incredible.
+Well, your memory is incredible.

-I'm I'm the shopping carts they shopping carts have been big on this show.
+Shopping carts, shopping carts have been big on this show.

-I mean shopping carts have had a played a major role in a lot of ways in this program.
+I mean, shopping carts have had a played a major role in a lot of ways in this program.

-We've used the shopping cart phenomenon to teach a whole bunch of lessons on this program.
+Used the shopping cart phenomenon to teach a whole bunch of lessons on this program.

-I'm I'm sitting here thinking back.
+I'm sitting here thinking back.

 I had totally forgotten this.

-I I had totally forgotten that whole story.
+I had totally forgotten that whole story.

 It's just a stuck cart.

-What that inspired you to start your own business.
+That inspired you to start your own business.

 That's just incredible.

-That's and that's that's the I wanted to I need to bring this thing full circle.
+I need to bring this thing full circle.

-American dream is dead.
+The American Dream is dead.

-It's just it's not dead, it's just been misinterpreted.
+It's just been misinterpreted.

 The American dream is come to America where you're free, where there's a free market.